AdilsonMendonca/dataengineer_test/README.md

 Following is a little treasure and challenge for those keen on joining this amazing company and team.

+## Junior/Mid
+For a Junior/Mid role we are expecting at least 2-3 tables to be loaded and an aggregated report done.

+## Senior
+We are expecting the most from you.

 # The Project
 Build a small ETL process to digest a few set of files into a data warehouse like project.